algoasylum/SatelliteImageAnalysis/Data_Representation_Posts/Data Representation 1.md

 <br>

 So that is it about the time series representation!
-We hope it helped you!
+We hope it helped you.

 To read more about time series, you can check out [this comprehensive article](https://www.influxdata.com/what-is-time-series-data/).